The Opstrace Distribution is a secure, horizontally-scalable, open source observability platform that you can install in your cloud account.

 Opstrace looks a little something like this...

 First, give our Quick Start a try.
-It takes about half an hour to spin up the cluster, but it's a great way to get a feel for how it works.
-Furthermore, you don't often need to set up clusters since once it's up and running it manages itself.
+It takes about half an hour to spin up the instance, but it's a great way to get a feel for how it works.
+Furthermore, you don't often need to set up instances since once it's up and running it manages itself.

-Then you can check out our three guides on the left—User, Administrator, and Contributor—for more details on how to create and use an Opstrace cluster.
+Then you can check out our three guides on the left—User, Administrator, and Contributor—for more details on how to create and use an Opstrace instance.

-See also Key Concepts to understand the core concepts of an Opstrace cluster.
+See also Key Concepts to understand the core concepts of an Opstrace instance.